 In some situations, such as genuine financial, commercial or economic problems, or a genuine restructuring of the business, an employer may consider proposing some or all of the following workplace changes, as an alternative to redundancy:

-- a change to when or how work is undertaken (for example, shift work may be needed to manage physical distancing requirements),
+- a change to when or how work is undertaken (for example, shift work)

 - reducing an employee’s wages or salary, while still at least meeting the minimum wage requirements for each and every hour worked.